yaseressa/geedhsi/README.md

 # GEEDHSI

----

-> is a platform that specializes in recording medical history of rural citizens
+a platform that specializes in recording medical history of rural citizens incomplete project

-incomplete project